 NERC Compliance PRC

-Located in multiple counties in the wind project consists of 94 wind turbines, each rated at 1,600 kW for a total wind project size of 150.4 MW.
-The project’s point of interconnection (POI) is a 138 kV substation.
+Located in multiple counties, this wind project consists of 94 wind turbines, each rated at 1,600 kW for a total wind project size of 150.4 MW.
+The project’s point of Interconnection (POI) is a 138 kV substation.
 The results of EPE’s transient stability analysis revealed that all the wind turbines utilized by the project will remain online for the time specified by NERC to meet the LVRT/HVRT and LFRT/HFRT requirements; thus, the project is found to be in compliance without any necessary re-enforcements.

 System Protection & Coordination